 I write fantasy; as well as contemporary and historical romantic fiction.
 When my words collide, creating fictional accounts of characters in action, I hope my stories torture the root of something clever.
 Conceivably, the brilliance that an imaginative mind might coerce onto the written page.

-I’m taken back to my fantasy series where I portrayed the subject matter of my first book, The Scarlett Mark as a MedEvil Romantasy.
+I’m taken back to my fantasy series where I portrayed the subject matter of my first book, The Scarlett Mark, a MedEvil Romantasy.
 I thought the spelling of the new word clever.
 Now, I’m not so sure… but after two books published in this series, I don’t believe the word can be changed.
 (I can almost hear C.C.
 Humphreys enunciating the strangeness of the MedEvil word, his expression bewildered, perhaps stressing the e-vowel before delivering the final ⏤vil.)
 He has a talent for acting, but I digress.

 Advice from Key-Note Speakers Include: